JAPANESE CHINESE

 Materiality: Action for marine pollution by marine plastics

-Establishment of fishing gear management guidelines and operational rates (Overall G)2024100%Draft of fishing gear management guidelines established and trial implementation underway★★☆☆☆
+Establishment of fishing gear management guidelines and operational rates (Overall G)2024100%Establishment and operation of group fishing gear management guidelines and use of fishing gear loss records★★★☆☆

 Employee participation rate in coastal cleanup